openhab/openhab-addons/addons/binding/org.openhab.binding.amazondashbutton/README.md

 On a Windows system there are two options to go with.

-1. The prefered solution is [WinPcap](https://www.winpcap.org) if your network interface is supported.
+1. The preferred solution is [WinPcap](https://www.winpcap.org) if your network interface is supported.
 2. An alternative option is [npcap](https://github.com/nmap/npcap) with the settings "WinPcap 4.1.3 compatibility" and "Raw 802.11 Packet Capture"

 ### Installing libpcap on Other Operating Systems